zane047/zane047.github.io/docs/08-API/API.md

 #### Description
 This message contains the current temperature measured by the local temperature sensor in degrees Celsius.
 The measured temperature is stored as an integer value and used in the outgoing display-data message.

-> **Note:** If the final team design requires decimal precision, this field may need to be changed to a larger type such as `int16_t` and scaled by a factor of 10.

 ---

 ## Messages Sent by Zane Subsystem